Shoulder SLAP Lesion

 What Causes a Shoulder SLAP Lesion?

-A shoulder SLAP lesion typically occurs in overhead athletes such as baseball pitchers, volleyball and tennis players, but can happen with work related injuries, falls or overuse conditions as well.
+A shoulder SLAP lesion typically occurs in overhead athletes such as baseball pitchers, volleyball and tennis players.
+But a SLAP tear can happen with work related injuries, falls, or overuse conditions as well.
 A sudden forceful exertion of the shoulder can cause the biceps tendon to detach the labrum from where it attaches to the shoulder, or repetitive small injuries can lead to an overuse type of injury with gradual onset of pain over time.
-Depending on the severity of the injury the SLAP lesion can either be a partial injury with fraying of the labral attachment, or a complete tear with a displaced labrum as in the image below.
+Depending on the severity of the injury the SLAP lesion can either be a partial injury with fraying of the labrum attachment, or a complete tear with a displaced labrum.
 An MRI is often required to diagnose and determine the severity of the SLAP lesion.
+Usually this would be an MRI with arthrogram, when contrast is injected into the joint to aid visualization.

 What are the Treatment Options for a SLAP Lesion?

-Many SLAP lesions respond favorably to nonsurgical treatment with anti-inflammatory medication, corticosteroid injection and a therapy program and is typically the first line of treatment.
-Occasionally, surgery is required to address the SLAP lesion in cases that fail to respond to nonsurgical treatment, especially for more severe complete tears.
+Many SLAP lesions respond favorably to nonsurgical treatment with anti-inflammatory medication, corticosteroid injection, and a therapy program.
+Nonsurgical treatment is typically the first line of treatment.
+It can take several months for symptoms to resolve however.
+Occasionally, surgery is required to address the SLAP lesion in cases that fail to respond to nonsurgical treatment, especially for more severe tears.

 What is Shoulder SLAP Lesion Surgery?

-The particular surgical procedure depends on the type of tear and the age/activity level of the patient.
+The particular surgical procedure depends on the type of tear, the physiologic age of the patient, and the activity level of the patient.
 Some SLAP injuries are amenable to arthroscopic repair by reattaching the labrum to the glenoid with suture anchors.
-Newer research is suggesting however, that in certain situations a biceps tenodesis procedure can have superior results.
-Biceps tenodesis involves detaching the biceps tendon from the labrum and reinserting the biceps further down on the humerus outside of the shoulder joint.
+In certain situations however, a biceps tendon procedure can have superior results to a labrum repair.
+For example, a biceps tenodesis involves detaching the biceps tendon from the labrum and reinserting the biceps further down on the humerus outside of the shoulder joint.
 Regardless of the type of surgery performed, a period of shoulder immobilization with a sling is required followed by a rehabilitation program with gradual return to work/sport.

-Repair Your Shoulder SLAP Lesion and Regain Your Function
+Repair Your Shoulder SLAP Tear and Regain Your Function

-A SLAP (Superior Labrum Anterior and Posterior) lesion can hinder your athletic performance as well as your daily activities.
+A SLAP lesion can hinder your athletic performance as well as your daily activities.
 At Raleigh Hand to Shoulder Center, our specialized approach addresses SLAP lesions with precision and care.
-Get started by filling out the form on the right-hand side of this page.
-You can also give us a call directly using the phone call button and schedule an appointment button, both located at the top of this page.
+Call our office to schedule an appointment or book a visit with us online today!